 This program was devised to allow students to get a "snapshot" of the health of the Delaware River basin and learn how they can make a difference in their own back yard.
 This program instills in the students who participate an awareness of the importance of the watershed of the Upper Delaware River Valley and the valuable role it plays in all of our lives.
 Students are also provided with the opportunity to learn some lessons in the field while collecting water samples to be analyzed for nitrate and phosphate levels, dissolved oxygen, pH levels, turbidity, and water temperature.

-If you are interested in scheduling this program for your students please contact Jamie Myers by phone 570-685-4871 ext 6604 or email.
+If you are interested in receiving more information about this program or in scheduling this program for your students please contact Jamie Myers by phone 570-685-4871 ext 6604 or email.

 Upper Delaware Water Snapshot Reports